 Governance and funding

-The Foundation Board is responsible for guiding the overall strategy of the Basel Institute.
+The Foundation Board of the Basel Institute on Governance is responsible for guiding the organisation's overall strategy.

-The Board supervises and monitors the activities of the managing board, advises the managing board on all organisational matters and takes fundamental decisions concerning the Basel Institute's operations and strategies.
+The Board supervises and monitors the activities of the Management Group, advises the Management Group on all organisational matters and takes fundamental decisions concerning the Basel Institute's operations and strategies.

 Current Members of the Board are: